qleclerc/GLASS2022/README.md

 all these files, and generates the `compiled_WHO_GLASS_2022.csv` file.

 Complete dataset variables:
-- Iso3: 3-letters country code
+- *Iso3:* 3-letters country code
-- CountryTerritoryArea: complete country, territory, or area (CTA) name
+- *CountryTerritoryArea:* complete country, territory, or area (CTA) name
-- WHORegionName: WHO region to which the CTA belongs
+- *WHORegionName*: WHO region to which the CTA belongs
-- Year: data year (2017-2020)
+- *Year*: data year (2017-2020)
-- Specimen: source of samples (blood, genital, stool, urine)
+- *Specimen*: source of samples (blood, genital, stool, urine)
-- PathogenName: name of the bacteria species for which resistance is reported
+- *PathogenName*: name of the bacteria species for which resistance is reported
-- AbTargets: antibiotic for which resistance is reported
+- *AbTargets*: antibiotic for which resistance is reported
-- TotalSpecimenIsolates: total isolates reported for this combination of year, CTA, bacteria, and antibiotic
+- *TotalSpecimenIsolates*: total isolates reported for this combination of year, CTA, bacteria, and antibiotic
-- InterpretableAST: total isolates with antibiotic susceptibility reported for this combination of year, CTA, bacteria, and antibiotic
+- *InterpretableAST*: total isolates with antibiotic susceptibility reported for this combination of year, CTA, bacteria, and antibiotic
-- Resistant: total isolates resistant for this combination of year, CTA, bacteria, and antibiotic
+- *Resistant*: total isolates resistant for this combination of year, CTA, bacteria, and antibiotic
-- PercentResistant: percent of tested isolates that are resistant (=Resistant/InterpretableAST\*100)
+- *PercentResistant*: percent of tested isolates that are resistant (=Resistant/InterpretableAST\*100)

 ## Disclaimers